cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 ```

 Although this is useful information, there are so many of these warnings
 it's difficult to see other potentially serious issues.
+(And many of
+them may be harmless -- an example of *false positives* from the
-So we'll disable
+compiler warnings).
+So we'll disable those.
+GCC tells us that they're
-those.
+enabled using the flag `-Wpointer-sign`, so we can use the flag
+`-Wno-pointer-sign` to *dis*able them.
 Run:

 ```
 $ CC=clang CFLAGS="-pedantic -std=c11 -Wall -Wextra -Wno-pointer-sign" ./configure